Connie Smith Sings Bill Anderson

 Connie Smith Sings Bill Anderson is the eighth studio album by American country singer Connie Smith.
-It was released in May 1967 via RCA Victor and featured 12 tracks.
+It was released in May 1967 by RCA Victor and featured 12 tracks.
 The album was dedicated to her mentor, Bill Anderson.
 It contained several songs made popular by Anderson himself, along with several tracks made popular by other performers.
 It also included the newly-recorded "Cincinnati, Ohio".
 Smith released her version as a single, which climbed into the top five of the American country songs charts.
 The album received favorable reviews following its release.